KRR-Oxford/GNNQ/README.md

 # GNNQ: A Neuro-Symbolic Approach to Query Answering over Incomplete Knowledge Graphs

 ### About
-The GNNQ repository contains the source code for the GNNQ system presented in the paper "GNNQ: A Neuro-Symbolic Approach to Query Answering over Incomplete Knowledge Graphs" (insert link) published at ISWC22.
+The GNNQ repository contains the source code for the GNNQ system presented in the paper "GNNQ: A Neuro-Symbolic Approach to Query Answering over Incomplete Knowledge Graphs" accepted to ISWC22 (insert link to full paper + appendix).

 GNNQ is a neuro-symbolic system to answer monadic tree-like conjunctive queries over incomplete KGs.
 GNNQ ﬁrst symbolically augments an input KG (formally a set of facts) with additional facts representing subsets matching connected query fragments, and then applies a generalisation of the Relational Graph Convolutional Networks (RGCNs) model to the augmented KG to produce the predicted query answers.